cwchilvers/CPSC-244-Project/README.md

 - The player masters moving the ball and collecting gems within a time limit.

 ## Installation
-1. Go to the [Releases] page and download the latest release.
+1. Go to the `Builds` folder
+2. Download the `Boll-a-Rall.zip` file
-2. Extract the contents of the zip file.
+3. Extract the contents of the zip file
-3. Run `Boll-a-Rall.exe` to start the game.
+4. Run the `Boll-a-Rall.exe` file

 ## Usage
-1. Use the arrow keys or WASD to move the ball.
+- Use the arrow keys or WASD to move the ball.
-2. Collect all the gems before the timer runs out.
+- Collect all the gems before the timer runs out.
-3. Avoid falling off the platforms.
+- Avoid falling off the platforms.
-4. Complete all three levels to win the game.
+- Complete all three levels to win the game.

 ## Screenshots
 ![Boll-a-Rall](https://github.com/cwchilvers/Basic-Tech-Blog/assets/59628271/6141efc4-64a3-4c8b-9b31-111cadc3fcd5)